-A sermon preached by Rev. Ginger Gaines-Cirelli for Foundry UMC May 24, 2020, the seventh Sunday of Easter.
-“Life Interrupted” series.
+A sermon preached by Rev. Ginger Gaines-Cirelli for Foundry UMC April 19, 2020, the second Sunday of Easter.

 Text: John 20:19-31

 There’s long been a tendency to think of church as a place to go.
 And perhaps to think that the work of the church is to go “there” and to get other people to go there… If our understanding of what the church is and is for has to do with a building, a place to gather, then it is easy to think that to be a Christian—a disciple of Jesus—is primarily about going to that place and getting other people to go to that place.
 This, of course, is overly simplified and few if any would actually say this way of thinking is what it means to be the church.
 But I think this imbalanced view of what the church is and what the church is for is fairly common—if not intentionally, then at least in practice.